northeastern-rc/rc-public-documentation/docs/source/classroom/cps_ood.md

 ## Open JupyterLab For Classes

 :::{important}
-The class instructor needs to fill in the: [Discovery Classroom Use Request] You will only be able to find your class resources if a request was already made.
+The class instructor needs to fill in the [HPC Classroom Use Request](https://bit.ly/NURC-Classroom) You will only be able to find your class resources if a request was already made.
 :::

 1. In a web browser, go to <http://ood.explorer.northeastern.edu>.
 Login with your NU credentials.

-1. Under the **Courses** menu, select your Class Name (For example: **ALY6080 JupyterLab**).
+2. Under the **Courses** menu, select your Class Name (For example: **ALY6080 JupyterLab**).

-1. Select the default options and click **Launch**.
+3. Select the default options and click **Launch**.
 Wait until the session is successfully created and ready to be launched (turns green).

-1. For more control of the session, modify **Time** for the session time (in hours), **Memory** to get more memory in GB, and the **Working Directory** where JupyterLab will launch.
+4. For more control of the session, modify **Time** for the session time (in hours), **Memory** to get more memory in GB, and the **Working Directory** where JupyterLab will launch.

     ::::{note}
     If **Working Directory** is left blank, the session will launch in the main class folder (in this example `/courses/ALY6080.202335/data`).
 Alternatively, start the session directly from your personal working directory by entering: `/courses/ALY6080.202335/students/[username]`, where `[username]` is your Northeastern username.
 The instructions below assume the field is left blank.